Curriculum Overview: Emphasis in Jungian and Archetypal Studies

 Pacifica Graduate Institute Online

-This degree program takes advantage of online technology, which allows students to work and learn in their home environments in conjunction with residential sessions, held either on the tranquil Ladera Lane or Lambert Road Pacifica campuses or in the heart of Manhattan at the New York Open Center.
+This degree program takes advantage of online technology, which allows students to work and learn in their home environments in conjunction with residential sessions, held either on the tranquil Ladera Lane or Lambert Road Pacifica campuses.
 Classes begin online and meet during four-day residential sessions (Thursday, Friday, Saturday, Sunday) once a quarter.
-Residential sessions in New York take place over five-days (Wednesday through Sunday).
 During on-campus sessions at Pacifica, students have access to the Institute's extensive resources and are able to engage with their classmates and instructors in face-to-face learning, combining lecture, discussion, and experiential and embodied learning.
 Residential sessions also allow time for community-building through shared meals, social events, film screenings, guest lectures, and circle councils.

 Introduction to Depth Psychology – DJA 700, 3 Units